 The menus work just fine.
 VorpX is able to display them properly at a natural distance, so it feels very much like a native VR game.
 The only time you might want to use EdgePeek is during the cinematic sections and in a few telemetry data sections which sometimes don't display correctly in 3D.

-The main problem is performance.
+As said above, the main problem is performance.
 You need a very powerful computer to run this at high frame rates.
 On an i7 8700 and GTX 1070, I can only get 45fps even on Ultra Low settings.
 The game is still playable, but it doesn't look real good and it can still have frame drops in busy sections of the track.
 Of course, with a more powerful machine, this will be less of an issue.

 You can easily see that the game isn't optimized at all for VR and it would be a major undertaking to do so.
 Even though the Dirt Rally games have been made for VR, those optimizations must have never made it into the F1 games.
 It's a shame, because you can see the potential this game could have if it had native VR support.

 There are some in-game settings that you need to modify to make the VR experience as good as it can be.

 In Settings > Camera Options:

 |Field of View